Social Capital Hedosophia Holdings Corp VI - Class A Shares Close in on 52-Week Low - Market Mover

-Social Capital Hedosophia Holdings Corp VI - Class A (IPOF) shares closed today at 1.9% above its 52 week low of $9.77, giving the company a market cap of $1B.
-The stock is currently down 2.3% year-to-date, down 0.3% over the past 12 months, and down 3.7% over the past five years.
-This week, the Dow Jones Industrial Average fell 0.2%, and the S&P 500 fell 0.9%.
+Social Capital Hedosophia Holdings Corp VI - Class A (IPOF) shares closed today at 1.7% above its 52 week low of $9.77, giving the company a market cap of $1B.
+The stock is currently down 2.4% year-to-date, down 0.1% over the past 12 months, and down 3.8% over the past five years.
+This week, the Dow Jones Industrial Average rose 3.6%, and the S&P 500 rose 4.2%.

 Trading Activity